LMSAudio/Complex_PF/source_code/README.md

 Here you can find an implementation of our proposed complex-valued deep postfilter.

-The implementaiton builds on other source codes for *Phase-Aware Speech Enhancement with Deep Complex U-Net, H. Choi, et al.* and *Deep Complex Neural Networks, C. Trabelsi*.
+The implementaiton builds on other source codes for *"Phase-Aware Speech Enhancement with Deep Complex U-Net", H. Choi, et al.* and *"Deep Complex Neural Networks", C. Trabelsi, et al*.
 These implementations can be found [here](https://github.com/chanil1218/DCUnet.pytorch) and [here](https://github.com/ChihebTrabelsi/deep_complex_networks/tree/pytorch).

 #### How to use:
 1. Make sure all dependencies are installed.
 You can find the used packages in the file [./git_config.py]